Philanthropy & Grants News

 The Fishmongers’ Company Charitable Trust are delighted to sponsor the training and equipping of two First Aid Nursing Yeomanry (FANY) Princess Royal Volunteer Corps (PRVC) recruits each year.

 The FANY (PRVC) is an all-female quasi-military organisation, which deploys multifaceted rapid response teams to support civil and military authorities during emergencies in London.
-Founded in 1907, the Corps has an illustrious past and members served with distinction during both world wars.
-This year, nine of its veterans received the Légion d’honneur for their work during the Second World War.
+Founded in 1907, the Corps has an illustrious past and members served with great distinction during both world wars.

 If you would like more information about First Aid Nursing Yeomanry, Princess Royal’s Volunteer Corps, click here to visit their website.